xeome/notes_old/_notes/Emulating cortex a72.md

 20220808_raspi_4_bookworm.img2      819200 4095999 3276800  1,6G 83 Linux
 ```

-- Before we mount the image to do some stuff, we need to get an offset in order to correctly mount.<br>In second partition `$something.img2`, find the `Start` number.
-In my case, it's `819200`.
-Multiply it by `512`, which in my case, it equals to `419430400`.
+- Before we mount the image to do some stuff, we need to get an offset in order to correctly mount.<br>Find the `Start` number in the second partition `$something.img2`.
+It's `819200` in my case.
+Multiply it by 512, which equals `419430400` in my case.

 - Create a mount directory:

 ```sh